EduardoBuzzi/table-of-contents/README.md

 ### Options

-The 'createTOC' function accepts an options object to customize the Table of Contents.
+The `createTOC` function accepts an options object to customize the Table of Contents.
 Here are the available options:

 | Option | Type | Default | Description |